pinecone-field/pinecone-workshop/data/README.md

 1. Crease JSONL data files that contain the text chunks for each web scrape, vector representation for each chunk and key meta-data fields like "source" and "scrape_date"
 1. Upserts the JSONL data files into Pinecone

+#### IMPORTANT: Before running the data pipeline, you must create a serverless pinecone index.

 ### Step 1 - Install dependencies

 Setup virtual environment and install the required python packages.
 If you do not have poetry, you will need to install